cartesi/docs/cartesi-rollups/tutorials/erc-20-token-wallet.md

 ## Using the ERC20 wallet

-Now, let's create a simple wallet app in the entrypoint, `src/index.ts` to test the wallet functionality.
+Now, let's create a simple wallet app at the entry point `src/index.ts` to test the wallet’s functionality.

 :::note
 Run `cartesi address-book` to get the contract address of the `ERC20Portal` contract.
 Save this as a const in the `index.ts` file.